ruivergani/wireframe-sass/README.md

 # Landing Page Template using Sass

-Simple landing page developed in HTML/CSS to pratice Sass.
+Simple landing page developed in HTML/CSS to practice Sass.

-* Responsive: Iphone x (only)
+* Responsive: iPhone x (only)
-* Use as entry point for other projects.
+* Use as an entry point for other projects.